irene-brown/hugger/README.md

 Unofficial Hugging Face client with a dash of personality.
 Hugger brings a touch of colour and flair to your Hugging Face experience, making it easier and more enjoyable to interact with the popular transformer models, datasets, spaces.
 It also allows to do the same with your private repositories.

 ## Features
-- Colourful interface
+- Colorful interface
-- Easy model/dataset/space interaction and management
 - Fast and reliable
+- Easy repository interaction and management
+- Advanced features like metadata and statistics viewers

 ## Build && install